Followers

 so named for a swarthy complexion

-The Pennsylvania navy (yes, they had a navy) came to the aid of the forts guarding the Delaware approaches.
-Commodore John Hazelwood, with a sizable fleet of galleys, sloops, and fire-vessels launched several raids on British positions onshore and constantly harassed British river operations while patrolling the waters around the fort.
-But British naval strength eventually held sway.
-Rebel resistance continued.
-Cold, ill and starving, the garrison, reduced to much less than 200 the original 400-450 men, refused to give up.
-Under the direction of French Major Francois de Fleury, an engineer of extraordinary energy, the Americans worked each night to repair the damage of the day.
+Under the leadership of French Major Francois de Fleury, an engineer of remarkable energy, the Americans worked each night to repair the damage from the day’s combat.
 Fleury himself was wounded in the battle.
-A British ship of the line and sloop o' war both ran aground under the pummeling fire from Mifflin's defenders.
-But British naval superiority virtually guaranteed a bad outcome.
-Undercover of the murderous fire from the big guns of the floating battery, the British naval vessels closed in and soon British marines were sniping at the fort from high up in the rigging.
-With almost all their guns knocked out of action, the Americans were running out of options - but not out of gumption.
+A British ship of the line and sloop-of-war both ran aground under heavy fire from Mifflin's defenders.
+However, British naval superiority virtually guaranteed an unfavorable outcome.
+Behind the cover of the intense fire from the big guns of the floating battery, the British naval vessels closed in, and soon British marines were sniping at the fort from high in the rigging.
+With nearly all their guns knocked out, the Americans were running out of options - but not out of spirit.

 was the key to the Delaware